Everyone

 When can an employee take partner’s leave?

 An employee needs to take their partner’s leave around the time the child comes into their care.
-They can start their leave any time in the 21 days before the baby’s due date, or the date their partner or spouse is due to become the primary carer for a child under 6 years.
+They can start their leave any time in the 21 days before:

-The latest an employee can finish taking partner’s leave is 21 days after:
+The latest they can start their leave is 21 days after:

-• the baby is born — unless the baby is discharged from a hospital more than 21 days after the birth, in which case the last day they can use partner’s leave would be on the day the child is discharged
+If the baby is discharged from hospital more than 21 days after the birth, then they can start their partner’s leave that day.

 • Published: